 Press the AUDIO button to display the audio display.
-Only one audio pane can be displayed at a time.
 The TVM accepts up to eight AES/EBU, eight analog, and four groups of embedded inputs, and provides up to eight analog output channels and four AES/EBU output channels.
 Dolby D and Dolby E inputs are also available on selected options.